struongest1/web-development-bootcamp/01-git-and-the-terminal/student/lesson/README.md

 * Using git for version control

 ### Using the terminal
 This is a tool that many are resistant to at first but come to love it over time.
 It's just a very different way to navigate and interact with your computer.
 Below is a cheatsheet for the basic commands you'll need.
 You can do things such as create, rename, delete and copy files and much more.
+(The square brackets represent placeholders, so this is where you will sub in a word)
 ``` bash
 # Lists the contents of the directory you're in
 $ ls